v-rajagt/IntuneDocs/intune/protect/security-baseline-settings-mdm-all.md

   **Default**: Disabled

 - **Internet Explorer internet zone java permissions**:
   This policy setting allows you to manage permissions for Java applets.
 If you enable this policy setting, you can choose options from the drop-down box.
 Custom, to control permissions settings individually.
-Low Safety enables applets to perform all operations.
+Low Safety enables applets to do all operations.
 Medium Safety enables applets to run in their sandbox (an area in memory outside of which the program can't make calls), plus capabilities like scratch space (a safe and secure storage area on the client computer) and user-controlled file I/O. High Safety enables applets to run in their sandbox.
 Disable Java to prevent any applets from running.
 If you disable this policy setting, Java applets can't run.
 If you don't configure this policy setting, the permission is set to High Safety.
   [Learn more](https://go.microsoft.com/fwlink/?linkid=2067174)

   **Default**: Disable java